-The following are the only material contracts, other than contracts entered into in the ordinary course of business, which have been entered into by the Company or any of the Company's subsidiaries (i) during the financial year ended June 30, 2013, (ii) before the beginning of the financial year ended June 30, 2013 but subsequent to December 31, 2001 and which are still in effect, or (iii) subsequent to June 30, 2013.
+The following are the only material contracts, other than contracts entered into in the ordinary course of business, which have been entered into by the Company or any of the Company's subsidiaries (i) during the financial year ended June 30, 2014, (ii) before the beginning of the financial year ended June 30, 2014 but subsequent to December 31, 2001 and which are still in effect, or (iii) subsequent to June 30, 2014.

-- a joint venture agreement dated January 10, 2006 between Teck (then Teck Cominco Australia Pty Ltd) and Bullion Minerals. - an agreement dated January 27, 2011 between the Government of the State of Eritrea and Sub-Sahara Resources (Eritrea) Pty Ltd for the grant of exploration rights and License in Mogoraib North. - an agreement dated April 27, 2012 between Chalice Gold Mines (Eritrea) Pty Ltd, Shanghai Construction Group (Hong Kong) Limited, China SFECO Group and Chalice Gold Mines Limited for the sale of Chalice's 60 per cent shareholding in Zara Mining SC.
+- an agreement dated January 27, 2011 between the Government of the State of Eritrea and Sub-Sahara Resources (Eritrea) Pty Ltd for the grant of exploration rights and License in Mogoraib North. - an agreement dated April 27, 2012 between Chalice Gold Mines (Eritrea) Pty Ltd, Shanghai Construction Group (Hong Kong) Limited, China SFECO Group and Chalice Gold Mines Limited for the sale of Chalice's 60 per cent shareholding in Zara Mining SC. - an agreement dated November 15, 2013 between Chalice Gold Mines Ltd, Western Rift Pty Ltd and Coventry Resources Inc. for the acquisition of the Cameron Gold Project.